AlaoSUL/COUNTER_Reports/README.md

 ## Data Cleaning - How to Format Release 4 and Release 5 reports

 - Data cleaning is a painstaking, yet most important process of data analysis.
 Luckily, COUNTER reports provides a consistent report layout.
+However, there are several nuances among these reports in order to merge/concatenate the R4 and R5 reports.
 Here are the steps that I took to clean Release 4 and Release reports.

+### Where do I get the COUNTER reports?

+- We have a technical specialist from the acquisitions department who pull these reports and organizes the Excel files onto a shared Google drive.
+I can easily find the reports and download them.
+Shout out to James!

+- Unfortunately, R4 reports are deprecated so some publishers will be missing a year or two of stats.

+### Modules Used

+- Pandas: a fast, powerful, flexible and easy to use open source data analysis and manipulation tool

+- Functools: provides useful features that make it easier to work with high order functions (a function that returns a function or takes another function as an argument ).
+With these features, you can reuse or extend the utility of your functions or callable object without rewriting them.

 ##### Journal Report 1 R4 -